 Fiber Optic Network

-The GCPUD Fiber Optic Network is currently available to the Port of Mattawa buildings, at the schools, and the City of Mattawa.
+The GCPUD Fiber Optic Network is currently available to the Port of Mattawa buildings, the schools, and the City of Mattawa.
 The fiber optic network provides the ultimate high-speed internet connection and offered through a variety of service providers.
 The Fiber-Optic network also offers T.V. and phone services to the region.

 Telephone service is provided by CenturyLink with multiple carriers supplying cell phone coverage in the area.